 The best time to bring your new puppy home is at the beginning of a weekend.
-If possible, take a few days holiday as well to really give you time to acquaint your puppy with its new home and begin puppy training.
+If possible, take a few days off to give you time to acquaint your puppy with its new home and begin puppy training.

 Name your puppy

 Agree on a name ahead of time and make sure everyone uses it all the time when talking to your puppy.
-This will help him recognise his name and avoid confusion.
+This will help him recognize his name and avoid confusion.

 Take your dog to the vet

 Take your new puppy to your vet as soon as you can.
-Take with you any immunisation or other health information you may have received when you got your dog.
+Bring any immunization or other health information you may have received when you got your dog.

 Make sure others understand your dog's needs